yhoogstrate/segmentation-fold/README.md

 The doxygen package is version specific because of the Markdown support implemented in 1.8.3 and above.

+To automatically make the synax of the code tidy you should have installed the package:

+	astyle

+You can install the recommended packages in Ubuntu or Debian with:

+	sudo apt-get install doxygen astyle

+You can install the recommanded packages in Arch with:

+	sudo pacman -S doxygen astyle

 ## Build and install ##